-The Alaska Wildlife Conservation Center is a must-visit destination to watch Alaska’s wildlife that otherwise, you might never encounter.
+The Alaska Wildlife Conservation Center is a must-visit destination along the Seward Highway to watch Alaska’s wildlife that otherwise you may not encounter.

 How to Visit the Alaska Wildlife Conservation Center

-With global warming and damages caused by excessive human use of natural resources, more and more animals become vulnerable to modern dangers.
-Some of them are already unable to adjust to ever-changing world around them.
+With the global warming and damages caused by excessive human use of natural resources, more and more animals become vulnerable to modern dangers.
+Some of them are already unable to adjust to the ever-changing world around them.
 Animal sanctuaries come to their rescue.
-Giving shelter and taking care of the injured and abandoned wildlife for the rest of their lives is a driving force of these organizations.
+Giving shelter and taking care of injured and abandoned wildlife for the rest of their lives is also a driving force of the Alaska Wildlife Conservation Center.

 Yet a few centers include all of the above and a few additional features that make them unlike any other animal sanctuaries.
 The Alaska Wildlife Conservation Center, that we are about to visit, falls into the latter category.